Whether your air conditioner is on or off, an annoying noise is the last thing you want to hear out of it on a hot and humid afternoon.

 Most people would assume that the return air filters are installed within an air conditioning system to protect the occupants in the conditioned space.
 Although that is not their intended purpose, it’s really just an additional benefit.

-Thankfully, air filters in an AC unit do assist with reducing airborne contaminants for us human beings, but you should be making the effort to clean them, to maintain maximum efficiency of your air conditioner.
+Thankfully, air filters in an AC unit do assist with reducing airborne contaminants for us human beings, but you should be making the effort to clean them, to maintain the maximum efficiency of your air conditioner.

 Oh, and by removing your filters to either replace or wash with a garden hose, you’ll additionally prevent having to troubleshoot your AC due to vexing whistling noises.